DrugLT/ImDrug/README.md

 # ImDrug: A Benchmark for Deep Imbalanced Learning in AI-aided Drug Discovery

 ImDrug is an open-source and systematic benchmark targeting deep imbalanced learning in AI-aided Drug Discovery.
-ImDrug features modularized components, which include formulation of learning setting and tasks, dataset curation, standardized evaluation, and baseline algorithms.
+ImDrug features modularized components including formulation of learning setting and tasks, dataset curation, standardized evaluation, and baseline algorithms.

 ## Installation